Trump fills his government with billionaires after running on a working-class message

 Doug Burgum

-The North Dakota governor (estimated net worth $1.1 billion) made his money as a software entrepreneur.
+The former North Dakota governor made his money as a software entrepreneur, selling his business to Microsoft for more than $1 billion in 2001.
+The latest federal financial disclosures show his personal holdings to include assets with ranges that exceed $100 million but do not provide a precise value of his net worth.
+Disclosure forms also do not require him to include certain trusts if Burgum himself is not the beneficiary.
 Burgum impressed Trump during his own failed bid for the GOP's 2024 presidential nomination.
-As interior secretary, Burgum would be charged with implementing Trump's "Drill, baby, drill" promise — making it even easier for energy companies to tap fossil fuel resources, including from public lands.
+As interior secretary, Burgum will be charged with implementing Trump's "Drill, baby, drill" promise — making it even easier for energy companies to tap fossil fuel resources, including from public lands.

 Scott Bessent

-Note: An earlier version of this story erroneously stated that Doug Burgum has an estimated net worth of $1.1 billion.
-The latest federal financial disclosures show his personal holdings to include assets with ranges that exceed $100 million but do not provide a precise value of his net worth.